18F/handbook/pages/about-us/code-of-conduct.md

 comments and behavior may reasonably withdraw.
 If we have overly intrusive guidelines, people may feel unwelcome.

-It would be impossible to list everything staff can do to create a more welcoming space, and we know this team will find ways to include their colleagues that we haven't even thought of.
+It would be impossible to list everything that the staff can do to create a positive work environment, and we know this team will find ways to include their colleagues that we haven't even thought of.
 But when in doubt, we encourage you to look to these principles for guidance: